A party given by the Afghan family in their backyard

-(the following was published in the Merrickville Phoenix, October 2021).
+The following was published in the Merrickville Phoenix, August 2022.

 The Afghan family sponsored by Rideau Bridge to Canada arrived at the airport on Thursday July 14th, after spending a night in Toronto.
 A large Merrickville reception committee greeted them in the driveway of their new home on Main St. Audrey Bridge (Chair of Rideau Bridge) expressed the delight of all for their safe arrival.
 Zarmina (in the hijab) said some words of gratitude that were translated by her elder daughter Khatera (on the right holding flowers).
 It was a joyous and emotional occasion.

 Khatera has worked as a journalist and interpreter and her sister Sodaba recently completed her training as a doctor.
 Sodaba’s husband Samim (also in the medical field) is expected to arrive in a month or so—he is currently in Islamabad finalizing his refugee application.
 Both sisters speak good English and Khatera’s children (Tamkin 14, Adil 12) and Zarmina are hesitant to speak but clearly understand some English too.

 None of the women have any driving experience, so Rideau Bridge is looking to sign up voluntary drivers to take them to appointments.
 Liz Snider (firstname.lastname@example.org) is the driving coordinator so please let her know if you are willing to help out.
 You will need to complete a Voluntary Sector Check with the OPP (www.opp.ca/recordchecks) to do this.